hebench/frontend/docsrc/config_file_reference.md

 We can add more benchmarks, as long as their IDs are one of the IDs in the original exported file, and the number of parameters and their types match the correct workload.

 Note that adding benchmarks that exactly match parameters of other existing benchmarks will not cause an error.
-Test harness will run duplicate benchmarks, but the results of the last run will overwrite the results of any previous runs of the duplicated benchmark.
+Test Harness will run duplicate benchmarks, but the results of the last run will overwrite the results of any previous runs of the duplicated benchmark.

 ### Exporting default configuration
-The following command will make Test harness query the specified backend and generate the file pointed by variable `$CONFIG_FILE_PATH` containing the benchmark configuration information to run the backend with default parameters, instead of running any benchmarks.
+The following command will make Test Harness query the specified backend and generate the file pointed by variable `$CONFIG_FILE_PATH` containing the benchmark configuration information to run the backend with default parameters, instead of running any benchmarks.

 If the file already exists, it will be overwritten without notification.